Neil Jordan: Career

-Neil Jordan's career began in the late 1970s working for the Irish television channel, RTÉ.
-Included in his work was writing storylines for the children's fantasy series, Wanderly Wagon.
+Jordan's career began in the late 1970s working for the Irish television channel RTÉ.
+His work included writing storylines for the children's fantasy series Wanderly Wagon.
+His first collection of short stories, Night in Tunisia, was published by Dublin's Irish Writers Co-operative in 1976.
+It won the Guardian Fiction Prize in 1979.

 In 1981, when John Boorman was filming Excalibur in Ireland, he recruited Jordan as a "creative associate".
-A year later Boorman was executive producer on Jordan's first feature Angel, a tale of a musician caught up in the Troubles played by Stephen Rea who has subsequently appeared in almost all of Jordan's films to date.
+A year later, Boorman was executive producer on Jordan's first feature Angel, a tale of a musician caught up in the Troubles played by Stephen Rea, who has subsequently appeared in almost all of Jordan's films to date.
 During the 1980s, he directed films that won him acclaim, including The Company of Wolves and Mona Lisa, both made in England.
-The Company of Wolves, a dark and sexually-themed reimagining of the Little Red Riding Hood fairy tale based on short stories by Angela Carter, became a cult favourite.
+The Company of Wolves, a dark and sexually themed reimagining of the Little Red Riding Hood fairy tale based on short stories by Angela Carter, became a cult favourite.

 As a writer/director, Jordan has a highly idiosyncratic body of work, ranging from mainstream hits like Interview with the Vampire to commercial failures like We're No Angels to a variety of more personal, low-budget arthouse pictures.
 He was also the driving force behind the cable TV series The Borgias.

 Unconventional sexual relationships are a recurring theme in Jordan's work, and he often finds a sympathetic side to characters that audiences would traditionally consider deviant or downright horrifying.
-His film The Miracle, for instance, followed two characters who struggled to resist a strong, incestuous attraction.
+His film The Miracle, for instance, follows two characters who struggle to resist a strong, incestuous attraction.
 Interview with the Vampire, like the Anne Rice book it was based on, focused on the intense, intimate interpersonal relationship of two undead men who murder humans nightly (although the pair never have sex, they are clearly lovers of a sort), accompanied by an equally complex vampire woman who is eternally trapped in the body of a little girl.
 While Lestat (Tom Cruise) is depicted in an attractive but villainous manner, his partner Louis (Brad Pitt) and the child vampire Claudia (Kirsten Dunst) are meant to capture the audience's sympathy despite their predatory nature.
 In the remake of The End of the Affair, two people (Ralph Fiennes and Julianne Moore) engage in a love affair that will end as suddenly as it started, with both not wanting its end.